-In Montana, any business operating under a fictitious name will need to register for a DBA.
-Learn more about what a DBA is, who needs one and how to register.
+In Montana, any business operating under a fictitious name will need to register for an Assumed Name.
+Learn more about what an Assumed Name is, who needs one, and how to register.

-When a business wants to operate under a name other than their legal name, the state of Montana, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Montana, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 The filing fee for registering an Assumed Name in Montana is $20.

 Expedited processing is available.
 For an additional $20, the registration is processed in 24 hours, while an additional $100 will provide 1-hour processing.

 Renewal of assumed names is every five years from the filing date.